Thomas G. Dietterich

 10 Microsofts."
 (Quoted in NY Times, Monday March 3, 2004)

-The focus of my research is machine learning: How can we make
+The focus of my research is artificial intelligence and machine learning.
+How can we make computer

-computer systems that adapt and learn from their experience?
-How can
+systems that adapt and learn from their experience?
+How can we

 Integrated Intelligent Systems?
-How can we combine human knowledge
+How can we make those integrated AI

 - Scientific Projects